5 Financial Resolutions for 2021

 While we’re on the subject of Digital Banking, did you know that Armed Forces Bank clients can get paid a day early with Military Early Pay?

 Early Pay is a free, automatic direct deposit service we offer to military service members.
-Whether active or retired, all service members can access their Defense Finance and Accounting Services (DFAS) direct deposits one business day before the set pay date.
-Keep in mind that direct deposits from companies or places other than DFAS do not qualify.
+Whether active or retired, all service members can access their direct deposits one business day before the set pay date.

 Enrolling is easy.
 If you have a checking or savings account with direct deposit, you’re already set!
 No forms to fill out, no fees to pay.
 If you don’t have a checking or savings account yet or need to set up direct deposit, here’s how to take care of both: